apsket/PrimitiveMath/Logic/BinaryLogic.md

 \textnormal{(\textit{P if and only if Q}) to mean } ((P \implies Q) \land (¬P \implies ¬Q))
 ```

+On the other hand, the double arrow did communicate the intuition of "P implies Q" and "Q implies P".

 I then took it upon myself to understand if and how these two interpretations of the statement were connected.
 More generally, I was interested in understanding the full implications of logical equivalence.
-The examples I had worked with seemed to indicate logical equivalence meant two statements would always share the same truth value, knowing the state of one proposition would be definitive to know the state of the other.
+From past experiences, logical equivalence seemed to mean that two statements would always share the same truth value, knowing the state of one proposition would be definitive to know the state of the other.
 The overall goal was to show if the following was always the case

 ```math
 \begin{aligned}